Joywave: Cleanse (2021–2024)

 During the period of COVID-related restrictions in 2020 and 2021, Armbruster resumed writing and composition for another album, writing ten tracks of reflections on the pandemic which would form the album Cleanse.
 Armbruster handled production in his home studio with contributions from Brenner and Morinelli shared over the internet.
 Keyboardist Benjamin Bailey departed from the band in 2021 to work on solo projects.
 Joywave released the four-track EP Every Window is a Mirror on June 25, 2021.
 An additional single, "Cyn City 2000", was released on November 2.
 Cleanse was released on February 11, 2022.

 In October 2021, the band announced The Cleanse Tour, which began in Harrisburg, Pennsylvania on February 26, 2022.
 Bassist Kevin Mahoney joined as a touring musician, as well as keyboardists Connor Ehman and Jason Milton.
 In the fall of 2022, Joywave coheadlined The Welcome to Hellvetica Tour with I Dont Know How but They Found Me.
 In August 2022, Joywave announced a UK and EU tour, which began in Dublin on November 1, 2022.
-In December of 2022, they announced another tour of the United States called Express Wash, which took place in March and April 2023.
+In December 2022, they announced another tour of the United States called Express Wash, which took place in March and April 2023.

 In Spring 2022, the band recorded a version of the NHL on ESPN theme for playoff broadcasts.

 On June 24, 2022, the band announced a live album titled Live.
 The album was recorded from multiple shows on the Cleanse Tour and released on July 29, 2022.

 The band contributed 3 songs to the soundtrack of the 2023 video game Star Wars Jedi: Survivor, credited as "Yubnib Zekk and the Main Characters".

 Permanent Pleasure (2024-present)

 On February 16, 2024, Joywave released the single "Brain Damage".
 On March 22, 2024, they released the single "Scared", and announced that their upcoming album Permanent Pleasure was scheduled for release on May 17, 2024.
 In May 2024, the band announced the Permanent Pleasure World Tour, which began on September 11, 2024, in Toronto and concluded on November 14, 2024, in Utrecht.
-On January 27, 2025, the band announced their Here to Perform... tour, which will begin on April 16, 2025, in New Haven, Connecticut, running through May, with Little Image as their supporting act.
+On January 27, 2025, the band announced their Here to Perform... tour, which began on April 16, 2025, in New Haven, Connecticut, running through May, with Little Image as their supporting act.